Padmavati Express

-The 12763 / 12764 Padmavati Express is a superfast express train belonging to Indian Railways, connecting Secundrabad to Tirupati.
+The 12763 / 12764 Padmavathi Express is a superfast express train belonging to Indian Railways, connecting Secunderabad to Tirupati.
 The train belongs to the South Central Railway.
-It runs daily, via Warangal, Vijayawada, Gudur.
+It runs 5 days a week except Wednesday and Saturday, via Warangal, Vijayawada, Gudur.

 Background

-It is named after goddess Padmavati.
+It is named after goddess Padmavathi.
 The train departs from Secunderabad at 18:30 hours and arrives in Tirupati at 07:00 hours the next day.
 From Tirupati, the train departs at 17:00 hours and arrives in Secunderabad at 05:50 hours the next day.

 Route

 Major stations on the route include Kazipet, Warangal, Khammam, Vijayawada, Tenali, Ongole, Nellore, Gudur, Srikalahasti and Renigunta.

 Loco links

 It is hauled by a Lallaguda Loco Shed based WAP-7 electric locomotive from Secundrabad to Tirupati and vice versa.